Richard-M-Baine/Richard-M-Baine/README.md

 - 📫 How to reach me simply email at richardbaine@gmail.com  Feel free to use my "business" email at efdeliveryservice@gmail.com if you feel like being different.
 I wear many hats and owning a small trucking company is one of them.

 - 🔭 I’m currently working on making a somewhat professional readme for github for social networking purposes.
 No person is an island.
-- 🌱 I’m currently learning Angular and Selenium.
+- 🌱 I’m currently figuring out how to use Selenium for some helpful purpose.
 - 👯 I’m looking to collaborate on anything that can be used to help another person.
 I am always willing to help any non-profit that needs assistance.
 - 🤔 I’m looking for help with networking and mentorship.
 Isaac Newton stated that he only saw further than other people because he was standing on the shoulders of giants.
 I wish to help others but in order to do that I need help in turn.